Billy Harris (tennis): 2024: Wimbledon, Davis Cup & Masters debuts

-2025: First Challenger singles title and major win
+2025-2026: Major win, Challenger title

 Harris started his 2025 season representing Great Britain at the United Cup in Australia, where he lost all three of his matches to Tomás Martín Etcheverry, Alex de Minaur and Hubert Hurkacz.
 Wins over Yuta Shimizu and Carlos Taberner saw him reach the final round of qualifying at the Australian Open for the first time, but a defeat to Kamil Majchrzak meant he missed out on a place in the main-draw.
 He represented Great Britain in their Davis Cup qualifier against Japan, but was beaten in both his matches against Yoshihito Nishioka and Kei Nishikori as the team lost the tie 3-2.

 In February, Harris made it through to the semifinals at the Chennai Open Challenger, where his run was ended by Elias Ymer.
 The following week he defeated Eric Vanshelboim, James McCabe, Elias Ymer and Tristan Schoolkate to reach his second Challenger final at the Delhi Open, where he lost to Kyrian Jacquet.
 Completing a successful three weeks in India, Harris got to the semifinals at the Bengaluru Open Challenger, before losing to Brandon Holt.

 The following month, Harris qualified in Miami making his debut at the tournament.
 He lost to wildcard entrant Eliot Spizzirri in the first round.

-In June, he gained entry into the main-draw at the Eastbourne Open as a lucky loser and defeated fellow Briton Cameron Norrie and qualifier Mattia Bellucci to reach back-to-back quarterfinals at the tournament.
+In June, he gained entry into the main-draw at the 2025 Eastbourne Open as a lucky loser and defeated fellow Briton Cameron Norrie and qualifier Mattia Bellucci to reach back-to-back quarterfinals at the tournament.
 Harris lost his last eight match to fourth seed Ugo Humbert.
 The following week at Wimbledon he won his first match at a major, defeating Dušan Lajović in straight sets to reach the second round, where he lost to Nuno Borges.

-Harris qualified for the Washington Open, but lost to Cameron Norrie in the first round.
-Despite being defeated by Coleman Wong in the final round of qualifying at the US Open, he made his main-draw debut at the event after being awarded a lucky loser place.
+Harris qualified for the 2025 Washington Open, but lost to Cameron Norrie in the first round.
+Despite being defeated by Coleman Wong in the final round of qualifying at the 2025 US Open, he made his main-draw debut at the event after being awarded a lucky loser place.
 Harris was unable to make the most of his reprieve, losing in the first round to 25th seed Félix Auger-Aliassime in straight sets.

-In September, Harris won his first ATP Challenger singles title at the Cassis Open Provence, defeating Daniil Glinka in the final.
+In September, Harris won his first ATP Challenger singles title at the 2025 Cassis Open Provence, defeating Daniil Glinka in the final.

+In June 2026, Harris qualified for the main-draw at Wimbledon, but lost to 19th seed Karen Khachanov in the first round.